SatharakaNilmantha/BookMyDoctor/README.md

 - Book and manage appointments
 - Receive SMS and in-app notifications for appointment status
 - View own profile, notifications, and medical interaction history
+- Upload and manage profile images using file handling

 ---